 By default, the hidden title tag matches the visible title of the page.
 In this example, both are name “Home”.
 That’s the default behavior of most websites.
-Leaving title tags in this default mode is big disadvantage in SEO — don’t do it.
+Leaving title tags in this default mode is a big SEO mistake — don’t do it.

 Instead, title tags should be independent of page titles.

-Independence creates an opportunity.
-You can create a emotionally-compelling visible page title for readers, and also create a highly-optimized location + service title tag for search engines.
+Independence creates an opportunity to create a emotionally-compelling visible page title for readers paired with a highly-optimized location + service title tag for search engines.
 Those two components are then combined by the Yoast SEO or Rank Math plugin in WordPress.
 This solution is the best of both worlds.
 (If you’re not using WordPress, you can still use this method, but it will be a bit more work.)